winglang/wing/docs/04-reference/winglang-spec.md

 Both preflight and inflight computed properties are allowed.
 Keyword `readwrite` behind computed properties is not allowed.
 Async computed properties are not allowed.
+`defer` keyword is not allowed in computed properties blocks.

 ```TS
 // Wing Code: